sparkflows/sparkflows-docs/docs/model-doc/modeldoc-guide.rst

 Description
 ++++++++++++
-This section captures the description of the workflow used to train the model
+This section captures the description of the workflow used to train the model.

 Workflow Nodes
 ++++++++++++++++